Thursday, 26.03.2026 - Sunday, 29.03.2026 - Yaoundé, Cameroon

 In theory, these gatherings are the engine of multilateral trade governance: the moments when the international community comes together to set the rules of the global trading system, advance negotiations, and chart the WTO's future direction.
 In practice, it has become increasingly difficult for members to reach consensus with negotiations stalled on multiple ends such as development, agriculture, digital trade, as well as reform of the organisation itself.

-The Role of FES at MC14: Ensuring Critical Voices Are in the Room
+The Role of FES at MC14: Ensuring Critical Voices were in the Room

-Given these stakes, the outcome of MC14 is not an abstract matter; it will have economic implications for people around the world.
-It is therefore important that the public is informed about what is being negotiated and decided there.
+It was therefore important that the public is informed about what is being negotiated and decided there.
 Yet, negotiations at the global level often appear highly technical, distant, and disconnected from everyday realities.
 This is where journalists play a crucial role.
 They act as intermediaries between high-level negotiations and the broader public by observing, questioning, and reporting from the conference while translating complex and technical trade issues in an accessible and relevant format.
 In that way, they help to ensure transparency, foster public discussion, and hold decision-makers accountable.

 For this reason, the Geneva office of the Friedrich-Ebert-Stiftung maintains a long-standing cooperation with the WTO for a program that invites journalists to attend the Ministerial Conferences on site.
-This year, journalists from several countries across Latin America, Africa, and Asia will participate.
-During the conference, they will have access to press briefings and meetings with WTO staff and delegations, with insights directly from the heart of the negotiations.
+This year, journalists from several countries across Latin America, Africa, and Asia participated.
+During the conference, they had access to press briefings and meetings with WTO staff and delegations, with insights directly from the heart of the negotiations.

-In one of the most turbulent periods for the multilateral trading system, journalists are on side to decode the key developments and make them accessible to the world.
+In one of the most turbulent periods for the multilateral trading system, journalists were on side to decode the key developments and make them accessible to the world.

 Friedrich-Ebert-Stiftung